valiukasd/portfolio/README.md

 > This is my first astro project and I had a lot of fun making it!

-This project uses automatic CV generation based on you portfolio data.
+This project uses automatic CV generation based on your portfolio data.